15 Personality Traits That Become More Important the Older You Get

 Unsplash

 The world changes at breakneck speed, and you know the importance of being able to roll with the punches.
-You keep up on technology, adjust to ever-changing social norms, and even rethink your career path as you get older, all of which means you stay relevant and engaged.
-You’re not trying to change who you are, you’re simply looking at new ways of doing things.
+You keep up with technology, adjust to new social norms, and might even move into a completely different career path as you get older.
+This flexibility means you stay relevant and engaged rather than getting stuck in the past.
+You’re not trying to change the core of who you are, you’re simply looking at new ways of doing things so you don’t get left behind.

 5. Self-awareness becomes your personal life coach.